MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/control-runbook-activities.md

 ## Set a schedule for a runbook

 You can set a schedule to control when a runbook runs.
-For example, there are times when it is inappropriate to run some runbooks, such as backing up a runbook on a main server during regular business hours.
+For example, there are times when it's inappropriate to run some runbooks, such as backing up a runbook on a main server during regular business hours.
 You can create a schedule that runs according to a complex interval, such as the first and third Mondays and Thursdays of every month, except when these days fall on a holiday.

 Schedules use the system clock of the Runbook server that runs the runbook.
 This enables schedules to function in virtual machine environments, and to continue running even when the system clock is adjusted because of the move to or from daylight savings time.

-Runbooks that start before a prohibited time run until finished, even if they are still processing when the prohibited time arrives.
+Runbooks that start before a prohibited time run until finished, even if they're still processing when the prohibited time arrives.
 They won't be interrupted after processing has started.

 > [!IMPORTANT]
-> The access permissions for schedules can be modified, but the runbook server does not enforce these permissions.
+> The access permissions for schedules can be modified, but the runbook server doesn't enforce these permissions.

 > [!NOTE]
 > If you schedule a runbook to start during an hour that is skipped when the system clock is adjusted forward by one hour, that starting time is skipped, and the runbook starts at the next scheduled time.
 If you schedule a runbook to start during an hour that occurs two times because the system clock is adjusted backward by one hour, the runbook starts two times.

 > [!NOTE]
-> Orchestrator does not support moving multiple schedules with multiple\-selection.
+> Orchestrator doesn't support moving multiple schedules with multiple\-selection.
 To move more than one schedule to another folder, you must move each schedule individually.

 ### To create a schedule